TurakhiaLab/ROADIES/docs/usage.md

 ### Extra output files from all iterations (these are not generated if --noconverge is used)

-By default, results of all iterations (along with the corresponding species tree in the name `iteration_<iteration_number>.nwk`) will be saved in a separate folder mentioned in the `--ALL_OUT_DIR` parameter in the `config/config.yaml` file.
+By default, results of all iterations (along with the corresponding species tree in the name `iteration_<iteration_number>.nwk`) will be saved in a separate folder mentioned in the `ALL_OUT_DIR` parameter in the `config/config.yaml` file.

 !!!
 Note
-    With `--noconverge` option, ROADIES only saves the results of the current ongoing iteration in the folder specified by `--OUT_DIR` and the files below won't be generated.
+    With `--noconverge` option, ROADIES only saves the results of the current ongoing iteration in the folder specified by `OUT_DIR` and the files below won't be generated.

-For extensive debugging, other intermediate output files for each stage of the pipeline for each iterations are saved in `--ALL_OUT_DIR` as follows:
+For extensive debugging, other intermediate output files for each stage of the pipeline for each iterations are saved in `ALL_OUT_DIR` as follows:

 1. Folder with `iteration_<iteration_number>` - this folder contains results from the specific iteration corresponding to the iteration number in the folder name.
-    -  Folder with name in `--OUT_DIR` - this contains the results of all stages of the pipeline (as described above in non convergence section).
+    -  Folder with name in `OUT_DIR` - this contains the results of all stages of the pipeline (as described above in non convergence section).
     - `gene_tree_merged.nwk` - this file lists all gene trees together generated by IQTREE/FastTree/MashTree in that particular iteration.
 It is concatenated with master list of gene trees from all past iterations before providing to ASTRAL-Pro to estimate the final converged species tree.
     - `iteration_<iteration_number>.log` - this file contains the log information of the corresponding iteration execution.
     - `mapping.txt` - This file maps all gene names in the gene trees with the corresponding species name from where it originates.
 It is required by ASTRAL-Pro, along with the master list of gene trees from all iterations, to infer species tree.